jmadala/workshop-cultivating-coders/README.md

 Click **Continue to Overview** on the next screen to go to the **Overview** page.

 Here, under the service: **TEST-NODEJS-EXAMPLE**, click **View Log**.
 This will take you to the log file for that Docker container where you can watch for any build errors.
 Once the build is complete, and you have a pod running, click on the **route url** in the service. `You will see the same "Hello World" application we built earlier.`

-###Webhooks

-We are now going to configure a **webhook** that will trigger a rolling re-build on Digital Garage whenever we commit changes to our Github repository, or just when certain pre-selected individual firing events are met.
-Once a new build is completed, old pods will be automatically removed.

-1. In your web browser, log into your personal nodejs-ex repository.
-2. Click on "Settings" at the top of the page.
-3. Under settings, find the "Webhooks and services" menu item and click.
-4. In the Webhooks section, click the "Add Webhook" button.
-5. Paste the URL payload you copied earlier to the Payload URL.
-6. Disable SSL Verification.
-7. Click the radio button for "Send Me Everything"
-8. Click "Add Webhook"
-9. Your webhook is now active.

-Finally, we need to go back into the Github repository and make a small change to the index.html file in order for you to share your template with other memebers of your team or external parties.

-###Using a Template

-Running several individual commands to create builds, services, routes and objects can be tedious and error prone.
-You can actually put all of this configuration together into a **template** file which can then be processed to create a full set of services.
-In a template, you may have parameters for certain values, such as a database username or password, and these can be automatically generated at processing time.

-Templates can actually be loaded on the server so they are available for use in your web console when creating a new application.
-In order to add a template so that anyone with access to the project can also use the template, you will need to download the template to your local file system.

-To do this, you **must** execute the following command to ensure you point to the location of the template file and **replace **mytemplate** with the actual name of your project**:

-$ oc create -f application-template-stibuild.json -n **mytemplate**

-We will leave the creation of templates for a future (and exciting!) workshop.

 Thank you all for your time.
 We hope we've shown you how using Digital Garage as your development environemnt can make life easier for you as you build, test and stage your software applications.
 We look forward to working with you to continuously ensure Digital Garage is responsive to your needs and to strengthening our training process as well.